dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 ## Boilerplate

+If you are just starting, I'd suggest using [JSBin](http://jsbin.com/tawaqaviyo/1/edit?js,console,output) to play around; you can learn React without having to install anything locally.

-This assumes you have an `index.html` that includes both React and `index.js` (which we'll mention in a moment) and a `index.jsx` or similar that is getting compiled to the `index.js` file previously mentioned.
+If you want to develop locally, this assumes you have an `index.html` that includes both React and `index.js` (which we'll mention in a moment) and a `index.jsx` or similar that is getting compiled to the `index.js` file previously mentioned.
 We'll technically be using `browserify`, but `webpack` or similar should work fine.

 We don't discuss the preparation of those files in this tutorial.